Gabe Rogers

-Gabriel Antony Rogers (born 19 May 1990) is an American professional basketball player, who currently plays for the CB Peixefresco of the Spanish Basketball League LEB Gold.
+Gabriel Antony Rogers (born 19 May 1990) is an American professional basketball player, who played as a guard for Northern Arizona University and in Spain and Mexico.

 Playing career

 Rogers played for Northern Arizona University where he went on to lead the Big Sky Conference in scoring his senior year.
-He was drafted in the NBA D-League in 2012.
+He was drafted in the NBA D-League by the Erie BayHawks in 2013 and was waived twelve days after he was drafted.
 Rogers started to play professionally overseas in 2014 with Marín Peixefresco in the Spanish LEB Plata.
 He promoted with the Galician team to LEB Oro in March 2016, finishing the league as the top scorer of the season and as a member of the All-LEB Plata Team.